 About Paul W. Gast

-Sonja Aulbach, currently a research fellow of the German Science Foundation hosted by the Institute for Geosciences at Goethe-University Frankfurt, will present the 2021 Paul W. Gast Lecture at the Goldschmidt Conference in Lyon.
+Sonja Aulbach, currently a research fellow of the German Science Foundation hosted by the Institute for Geosciences at Goethe-University Frankfurt, presented the 2021 Paul W. Gast Lecture at the Goldschmidt2021 Conference.

 Dr. Aulbach has performed ground breaking research on the origin, modification and destruction of continental lithosphere.
 Her meticulous studies have placed important constraints on the redox state and potential temperature of the Archean mantle and her work on the origin of diamonds has provided fundamental insights into the operation of the deep carbon cycle.
 Read more

 Click on the Lecture Title to watch the lecture.